 7. Know when to upgrade

-Inventory management helps you with everything from optimizing your inventory for better sales and return on investment, to growing your business and expanding to additional sales outlets as your consumer base grows, so your inventory management solution should grow with you.
-However, Excel is definitely a good option to get you started, especially if you need a low cost or completely free option.
+A dedicated inventory management system helps you with everything from optimizing your inventory for better sales and return on investment to growing your business and expanding to additional sales outlets as your consumer base grows – so your inventory management solution should grow with you.

 Find more tips on using Excel for inventory management.